abprogramming/esp8266-thermostat/README.md

 and check the system's status.
 It also features a log, which stores the temperature in 10-minute intervals and all the events (new temperature set, relay turns on/off).
-* The project originally featured four, 7-segment displays for display and a a tactile button and a potentiometer for user input, before I've finished the webserver module.
+* The project originally featured four, 7-segment displays for display and a tactile button and a potentiometer for user input, before I've finished the webserver module.
 The device I currently use in my home lacks this display and the relevant parts are not compiled into the firmware.
 * Each hardware module is controlled by concurrent RTOS tasks.
 The main task